Human Resources Policies

 - Naval Science

-Educational privileges are available for any semester or summer session in which classes begin on or after the faculty or staff member's date of full-time, regular employment.
+Tuition discount is available for any semester or summer session in which classes begin on or after the employee's date of full-time, regular employment.
 This does not apply to eligible retirees or those with Emeritus status as indicated in "C" above.

-The educational privileges apply to all resident instruction and continuing education credit courses for which regular tuition is charged, except for the professional curriculum such as those offered at the College of Medicine at The Milton S. Hershey Medical Center, the Smeal College of Business Administration Exceutive MBA program, the Smeal College of Business Executive Doctorate of Business Administration (DBA), Dickinson Law, and Penn State Law.
-Educational privileges do not apply at summer camps or workshops operated by the University unless University credit is given and regular tuition is charged.
+The tuition discount applies to all resident instruction and continuing education credit courses for which regular tuition is charged, except for the professional curriculum such as those offered at the College of Medicine at The Milton S. Hershey Medical Center, the Smeal College of Business Administration Exceutive MBA program, the Smeal College of Business Executive Doctorate of Business Administration (DBA), Dickinson Law, and Penn State Law.
+The discount does not apply at summer camps or workshops operated by the University unless University credit is given and regular tuition is charged.

-Permission for a regular employee to schedule courses during their scheduled work hours is a special arrangement and privilege, and should not be considered as a right.
-It is granted only when the supervisor believes that the scheduling of courses will not interfere with the efficient operation of the employee's regular University duties.
+Approval for a full-time employee to schedule courses during their scheduled work hours is a special arrangement, and is granted only when the supervisor believes that the schedule of courses will not interfere with the efficient operation of the employee's regular University duties.